punkrockquantum/Open-Quantum/README.md

 <br/>
 <br/>

 <div align="center"><strong>OpenQuantum revolutionises quantum computing by leveraging cutting-edge open-source tools and bringing the most powerful computing power ever seen to market for the benefit of humanity.
-We are committed to making this important technology more accessible and accelerating science.</strong><br> Together with our industry and government partners, we are catalysing collaboration and driving significant advancements in quantum computing.
+We are committed to making this important technology more accessible and accelerating science.</strong><br>
 <br />
 <br />